laurencelo1/pool-party/README.md

 - [ ] Connect app to db
 - [ ] Post a build to db
 - [ ] Retrive a build from db
 - [ ] Submit form that takes two arrays of cards from main and sideboard
+- [ ] Design DB Schema